jonpither/cider-spy/multi-repl.md

 Thinking at the meta level, the most important step is the first.
 Simply write all REPL requests responses to a new CIDER buffer.
 We can do a simply command that starts capturing EVALs.

+TODO differentiate between adhoc repl commands and loading files - this used to be the case but no more.
+Perhaps something in the metadata can help?

+After an initial spike, looks like the only way is going to be intercepting the eval :-), Swapping out the transport.

 # The Idea

 Hi CIDER devs,